Ministry of Education Volleyball Results - NBC SVG

-Girls High School and West St. George Secondary advanced to the Girls and Boys Final of the Ministry of Education Secondary Schools Volleyball Championship following semi-final victories yesterday at the Girls High School Hard Court.
+Girls High School and West St. George Secondary advanced to the Girls and Boys Final of the Ministry of Education Secondary Schools Volleyball Championship following semi-final victories on Wednesday at the Girls High School Hard Court.

-And, in the Boys Division, West St. George Secondary School won from Petit Bordel Secondary School beating them 25-20, 25-17.
+And, in the Boys Division, West St. George Secondary School won from Petit Bordel Secondary School 25-20, 25-17.

 Advertisement